camunda/camunda-bpm-platform/jbossas71/assembly/src/README.txt

 		script to start up the the server.

 	examples/
-		 This directory contins the sources and binaries for a set of examples showcasing the capabilities of the fox platform.
+		 This directory contains the sources and binaries for a set of examples showcasing the capabilities of the fox platform.
 Note that when you start the pre-assembled server located under 'server/', the examples are already deloyed.

-		 access them using the following URLs:
+		 Access the examples using the following URLs:

 		 http://localhost:8080/explorer
 		 http://localhost:8080/example-cdi-jsf-taskmanagement